Skip to main content

 With the Matrix, you can visually compare different variables across your workforce.

-Start by selecting the variables you want to analyse, using the dropdown menus to choose which ones to display on each axis.
+Start by selecting the variables you want to analyze, using the dropdown menus to choose which ones to display on each axis.

 • On the Y-axis (left side), you can choose indicators related to employee potential: